-All meetings and coffee mornings have been cancelled through to September due to the restrictions in place at the moment.
-A review will be done in due course when the situation becomes clearer.
+All meetings and coffee mornings have been cancelled at the moment due to the restrictions in place.
+A review will be done every month as the situation becomes clearer, in the hope of being able to arrange some sort of meeting.

 VE Day didn't happen for everybody.
 While they danced in the streets back home, for those of us posted in the Far East the war continued as normal.
 I came from an RAF family and signed up in 1939, aged 16, initially to begin training as an aircraft engineer.
 However a year later I was sent to Canada alongside my brother Alwick to train as a pilot.